Is Cheap Fence Really Cheaper?September 9, 2019

 In this business, we encounter a lot of clients who just aren’t willing to invest in their rental fence.
 We get it.
 Whether you’re breaking ground on a new construction project or planning a large-scale outdoor music festival, temporary fence is probably the least exciting thing you have to coordinate.
 Vague regulations around construction hoarding and temporary structures set the bar pretty low, so it’s reasonable to believe that any old fence will do.
 With so many line items on your budget, why should “fence rental” command any more than a small percentage?

 The truth is, picking the cheapest option for your rental fence may or may not save you money in the long run.
-You may not be considering everything that factors into the total cost of your site containment solution.
+By focusing strictly on the cheapest rental rate, you may not be considering everything that factors into the total cost of your site containment solution.

 Here are three sneaky ways that cheap fence may end up costing you more in the end.